A-Olson8/Portfolio-2/README.md

 &nbsp;

 &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;Notice below that weather delays make up only 5.11% of delays.
 While late aircraft delays make up 14.87% of delay occurances, they account for over a third of total delay minutes.
+Carrier Delays (delays caused by the airline) account for another large shair of delays.

 &nbsp;